cloudnativer/kube-install/README0.7.md

 ```

 Notice: Please make sure that the `-ostype` flag you entered is correct, only support `rhel7`, `rhel8`, `centos7`, `centos8`, `suse15` these types of "ostype".<br>
-In addition, if you need to specify the directory path to the Kubernetes cluster installation, you can set it using the `-softdir` parameter.
+In addition, if you need to specify the directory path to add Kubernetes node, you can set it using the `-softdir` parameter.

 <br>